Mathematical models of predictive microbiology: potential application in seafood industries

 Author

-International Sturgeon Research Institute, Agricultural Research, Education and Extension Organization (AREEO), Rasht, Iran
+Corresponding Author, Assistant Prof., Dept. of Genetics and Biotechnology, International Sturgeon Research Institute, National Fisheries Science Research Institute, Agricultural Research, Education and Extension Organization (AREEO), Rasht, Iran.

 Abstract